 The numeric designation with each team indicates year of birth not school graduation.

-White teams are the most competitive and have a significant travel obligation in age groups 14U to 18U.
-The 9U to 13U White teams travel within FL to regional cup, presidents cup, and tournaments as well as to out of state tournaments such as the Raleigh Shootout, Dallas Cup, PDA, Texas Shootout, among others.
+White teams are the most competitive and have a significant travel obligation in age groups U14 to U19.
+The U9 to U13 White teams travel within FL to regional cup, presidents cup, and tournaments with U14 – U19 to out of state tournaments such as the Raleigh Shootout, Dallas Cup, PDA, Texas Shootout, among others.

 Navy teams have a somewhat less travel requirement throughout the state of FL, but have a similar training requirement.
 Some Navy teams may also travel out of state.